-1. Increasing the household penetration of the fastest growing coffee subcategories

-The single-serve, whole beans and premium instant subcategories are the fastest-growing segments of the coffee category, but the Group have yet to exploit their full potential globally.
-A significant part of the Group's annual investments target these fast-growing segments.
-Such investments is intended to pursue growth opportunities through various offerings and product innovations in both existing and new markets, at different price points and across multiple brands.
+Increasing the household penetration of the fastest growing coffee subcategories the Group's annual investments target these fast-growing segments.
+Such investments demonstrate the Group's intent to pursue growth opportunities through various offerings and product innovations in both existing and new markets, at different price points and across multiple brands.